sophiewax/suffrage-nlp-lesson/suffrage_nlp_lesson/README.md

 This short Programming Historian–style tutorial is designed to be beginner-friendly and uses Python with `scikit-learn` and `pandas`.
 All you need is a basic understanding of Python and access to a Jupyter Notebook.

+Sample texts from women's rights activists have been provided in a CSV data file as an example for text analysis.
+Your task is to find additional writings from both the women's suffrage and anti-suffrage movements, and use the provided code to analyze them.

 ## What You'll Learn
 - How to preprocess historical text data
 - How to use TF-IDF to identify key vocabulary in different ideological texts